Find Affordable College Courses

 Women make up 75% of the neurobiology majors at the school.

-Full Neurobiology & Neurosciences at Brown University Report
+Read full report on Neurobiology & Neurosciences at Brown University

-University of Massachusetts Amherst landed the #6 spot in the 2023 rankings for the most popular master’s degree neurobiology and neurosciences programs.
-UMass Amherst is a very large public school located in the suburb of Amherst.
+With a ranking of #6, University of Massachusetts Amherst did quite well on this year’s most popular schools for neurobiology and neurosciences students working on their master’s degree.
+UMass Amherst is a fairly large public school located in the large suburb of Amherst.

 Women make up 33% of the neurobiology majors at the school.